masagrator/Status-Monitor-Overlay/docs/modes.md

 If game is not launched, it will show always 0.0 value.

-Mode available only for Atmosphere with SaltyNX installed.
+Mode available only with SaltyNX installed.

 # Additional info